dtluther/TIL/inspired_by_Adrian.md

 The first entry for this was on Saturday, 1/6, which was about 9 weeks after finishing App Academy.

+## 1/7 - Sunday
+The goal was two problems on CodeFights, and work on some more of the LearnNode project.
+I redid a problem and understood it extremely well, and am working on finsihing up another.
+Most likely won't work on Node tonight.
+Overall, rather unproductive Sunday with coding, although I took care of several external chores.
+Also started reading What's Best Next, and will finish the intro today.

+I need to figure out the best way help myself remove distraction and allow myself to focus AND enjoy learning more of these algorithms.

 ## 1/6 - Saturday
 I doubt my average entry will be of this length, but as this is a sort of new endeavor, this one has a few more lines of information.